didriknielsen/survae_flows/README.md

 <!-- <img src="assets/illustrations/transforms_tab.png" width="800"> -->

+## Contents:

+* `/survae/`: Code for the SurVAE library.
+See description below.
+* `/examples/`: Runnable examples using the SurVAE library.
-The code to reproduce the experiments in the paper can be found in the `/experiments/` folder.
+* `/experiments/`: Code to reproduce the experiments in the paper.
-The experiment code depends on the SurVAE library, described below.

 ## The SurVAE Library